HitKeep vs Rybbit: Analytics Without ClickHouse

 Try HitKeep Cloud First

 Section titled “Try HitKeep Cloud First”If Rybbit’s ClickHouse stack is the concern, do not start by replacing infrastructure.
-Start with HitKeep Cloud, validate the reports, then decide whether to keep cloud or self-host the same product.
+Start with HitKeep Cloud, validate the reports, then decide whether to keep managed hosting or deploy from the same open-source analytics foundation.

 Frequently Asked Questions